jzheng0823/EmailTrackerWebsite/README.md

-# SafeLinkWebsite
+# EmailTracker Website
-This is a website to accompany the SafeLink extension.
+This is a website to accompany the EmailTracker extension.